 Another insurer sues CMS over star ratings, citing contractor error

 Another Medicare Advantage (MA) insurer is suing the Centers for Medicare & Medicaid Services (CMS) over its controversial star ratings.
-Alignment Health is accusing CMS of using arbitrarily biased criteria for calculating ratings, which resulted in a lower-than-expected score for its health plans.
+Alignment Health is accusing CMS of using arbitrarily biased criteria for calculating ratings, resulting in a lower-than-expected score for its health plans.
 Specifically, Alignment is challenging a technical rule that eliminates high scores seen as outliers, effectively preventing insurers from receiving higher scores.

 The Tukey Outlier Deletion Rule, finalized in 2020, was used to calculate ratings for MA plans.
 According to a CMS fact sheet, the rule is in place to “improve predictability and stability in the Star Ratings.”